 Import Your Data

-Finally, you can start Jira.
-Go to your installation directory and run start-jira.bat (on Windows) or start-jira.sh (on Linux).
+Finally, you are ready to start Jira and start importing your data.
+Go to your operating systems service manager and start the application service.
 Then open Jira in a browser and follow the on-screen instructions.
-Select I'll set it up myself and choose to create a new database.
+Select I'll set it up myself and choose to setup the connection to the new database.
 Then, when prompted, choose the option to Import your data and select the XML backup file that you created initially to import your data into the new Jira instance.

 After you go through the rest of the installation process, your new Jira server will be ready to use.